Infantry in the American Civil War: Organization

 Below the regiment was the battalion, although with few exceptions there was no formal structure, only that any two or more companies constituted a battalion.
 If a regiment was formed with only eight or fewer companies, it was referred to as a battalion.
 The company was traditionally seen as the smallest military unit and often recruited from a local community.
-It's authorized strength was approximately 100 soldiers led by a captain assisted by a couple of lieutenants, however as with regiments the actual strength of a company was often reduced to half or less.
+Its authorized strength was approximately 100 soldiers, led by a captain who was assisted by a couple of lieutenants and several non-commissioned officers (NCOs).
+However, as with regiments the actual strength of a company was often reduced to half or less.
 A company could further split into two platoons, with each divided into two sections of two squads each.
 The smallest sub-unit were "comrades in battle" or the four men adjacent to each other in the line of battle.
 Such small units rarely featured in Civil War combat with some exceptions, such as during skirmishing.

 Individual regiments (usually three to five, although the number varied) were organized and grouped into a larger body known as a brigade.
 A brigade was supposed to be commanded by a brigadier general, but it was often the case that the senior-most colonel would lead the unit.
 Confederate brigades usually combined regiments all from one state while Union brigades would mix regiments from different states.
 Two or more brigades were combined into a division, usually commanded by a major general, with several divisions constituting a corps and multiple corps together making up an army.
 In the beginning infantry divisions typically had cavalry and artillery units attached to them, although as the war progressed these were spun off into their own units under corps and army control.
 Union divisions were numbered based on their position within their corps, as were brigades within divisions.
 The same was true with Union corps at first, but they eventually came to be numbered irrespective of their army.
 For the Confederates corps were numbered within their respective armies, but divisions and brigades were identified by their commanding officer.
 Confederate corps and armies were commanded by a lieutenant general and full general respectively, while major generals commanded both in Union forces.